RaizaKurniawan/orangeHRM/README.md

 # OrangHRM Automation

-OrangHRM with playwright and pyhton
+OrangHRM with playwright and python